H2CO3/Sparkling/doc/tutorial.md

     }(42));

 If you don't explicitly return anything from a function, it will implicitly return `nil`.
-The same applies to the entire translation unit itself.
+The same applies to the entire translation unit itself (since it is represented by a function too).

 To invoke a function, use the `()` operator: